guilhemmarchand/trackme/docs/userguide.rst

 .. hint::

-   If a sourcetypes turns ``red``, this will NOT impact the state of the host unless the global policy is set to granular per sourcetype, or the host policy is defined for that host especially
+   If a sourcetypes turns ``red``, this will NOT impact the state of the host unless the global policy is set to ``track per sourcetype``, or the host policy is defined for that host especially

 **To configure sourcetypes to be taken into account individually, you can either:**